adi611/The-CheatGPT/README.md

 # **CheatGPT**

 This project demonstrates the integration of multiple NLP models and databases in a streamlit application.
+It uses OpenAI's GPT-3 to answer questions based on provided contexts.
+The contexts are in the form of text extracted from PDF files uploaded by the user.
 The application utilizes the following libraries:

 - **`SentenceTransformer`**: This library is used to encode text input into 384 dimensional embeddings.
 - **`Streamlit`**: This is a web framework for creating and sharing data-driven applications.